Rufus For Real

 Instructions

-• Next add the tomato can worth of water to the skillet along with the pasta.
-Simmer until the pasta is cooked to just al dente, add more water if needed.
+• Cook the pasta: Fill the empty tomato can with water and add it to the skillet along with the pasta.
+Simmer until the pasta is just al dente, adding more water if needed.

-• Mix the cottage or ricotta cheese with the remaining Italian seasoning in a separate bowl.
+• Mix the cheese: In a small bowl, combine the ricotta or cottage cheese with the remaining Italian seasoning.

 Nutrition